Jaimie Bleck

 Kellogg Grants for Faculty

-The Kellogg Institute offers our faculty fellows grants to support research, research-related conference travel, academic conferences & workshops, working groups, research clusters and labs, academic and cultural events, and projects in the arts.
+The Kellogg Institute offers our faculty fellows grants to support research, research-related conference travel, academic conferences & workshops, working groups, publications, policy and practice labs, and cultural events.
+The Institute also hosts lectures and panels where grants are not needed; in such cases, faculty fellows should use the Kellogg Event Proposal Form.

 If you have any questions about faculty grants please contact: Saadat Musabaeva, Research Program Manager, smusabae@nd.edu